You are here

 - What kinds of professionals can help my organization implement ISO 50001?

-- What is the Global Superior Energy Performance (GSEP) partnership?
+- What is the global Energy Management Working Group?

 ISO 50001 is a voluntary International Standard developed by the International Organization for Standardization (ISO) to provide organizations an internationally recognized framework to manage and improve their energy performance.
 The standard addresses the following: